cc-gellert/Garden-Helper-/README.md

 # GardenHelper

 Welcome to GardenHelper, a fun and useful CLI application for garden planning and growing.
-Use this app to access growing guides and plant information, as well as plotting out your dream garden based on available space in your plot.
-Look up individual plant guides for information on growing times, spacing needs, companion plants, and plants to avoid.
-Or input the space you have available and add plants to it until full.
+Use this app to access individual plant square-foot gardening spacing guides, as well as plotting out your dream garden based on available space in your plot.
+Using the square foot gardening method, you can maximize your available space.
 Your spring and autumn garden planning just got much easier!

 ## Installation